UPPMAX/UPPMAX-documentation/docs/courses_workshops/R_matlab_julia.md

+---
+tags:
+  - course
+  - workshop
+  - R
+  - Julia
+  - MATLAB
+  - intro
+  - introduction
+---

-# Introduction to running Julia, R, and Matlab in HPC
+# Introduction to running Julia, R, and MATLAB in HPC

-Learn how to run R, Matlab, and Julia at Swedish HPC centres.
+Learn how to run R, MATLAB, and Julia at Swedish HPC centres.
 We will show you how to find and load the needed modules, how to write a batch script, as well as how to install and use your own packages, and more.
 The course will consist of lectures interspersed with hands-on sessions where you get to try out what you have just learned.

 We will mainly use Tetralith at NSC for the examples for the course, but there is little difference in how you use the various HPC centres in Sweden and you should have no problems applying the knowledge to the other systems.

-**NOTE:** the course will **NOT** cover the topic of improving your programming skills in R, Matlab, and Julia.
+**NOTE:** the course will **NOT** cover the topic of improving your programming skills in R, MATLAB, and Julia.
 Likewise, we will not cover advanced techniques for code optimization.

 **NOTE** if you are interested in running Python at Swedish HPC centres, then we recommend the course "Introduction to Python and Using Python in an HPC environment" which will run 24-25 April + 28-29 April.
 The first day is the introduction to Python and it is possible to just participate that day.

 **Remote/online participation:** The course will be completely online and we will use Zoom.
 More information about connecting and such will be sent to the participants close to the course.

-**Prerequisites:** some familiarity with the LINUX command line (recordings from HPC2N's Linux intro here and UPPMAX Linux Intro here and also here), basic R, Matlab, or Julia, depending on which language(s) you are interested in.
+**Prerequisites:** some familiarity with the LINUX command line (recordings from HPC2N's Linux intro here and UPPMAX Linux Intro here and also here), basic R, MATLAB, or Julia, depending on which language(s) you are interested in.
 See below for links to useful material if you need a refresher before the course.

 ## Schedule